Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

 Surprise!
 You still have to pay $30 on top of the $45 bus ride if you want to do the Skywalk, and then pay $30 to get a picture you download.
 For my wife and I, this would have been almost $200, which would require waiting in this long line for the bus as well!
 We left, bitter and disappointed.
 We have plenty of money, but it wasn't about the money.
 The dishonesty and cheapness of these people is just incredible.
 We hear a family of 6 in front of us, and it was going to cost them over $500 total for the attraction.
 I was blown away.
 You can spend 16 hours at Disneyland with your family for that same price, and I'm sure you'll have much more fun and don't have to drive to the middle of nowhere to do it!

-Grand Canyon Skywalk Company Profile
+Grand Canyon Skywalk Company Information

 - Company Name: